fossasia/eventyay-tickets/doc/administrator/commands.rst

 execute methods.
 For a better environment, install ``django_extensions`` and ``ipython``.

-You'll have to provide the event you want to interact with to provide proper database isolation::
+You’ll have to provide the event you want to interact with to provide proper database isolation::

     $ python -m pretalx shell_scoped --event__slug=myevent